shubham-1503/shubham-1503/README.md

 ## Projects 🛠️

-Here are some of my major projects.
-Click on the links to dive into detailed descriptions and view project screenshots in the README files.
+🚀 Here are some of my major projects.
+🔍 Click on the links to explore the project details along with screenshots.

 - [ChatterHub](https://github.com/shubham-1503/ChatterHub): A Group chat application which makes use of socket.io and various AWS.